Yiin/reactive-proxy-state/docs/guide/getting-started.md

 - Read the [Core Concepts](/guide/core-concepts) to understand how the reactivity system works
 - Explore the [API Reference](/api/) for detailed documentation of all functions and types
+- Browse the [Cookbook](/guide/cookbook) for ready-made patterns
 - See more detailed examples in the example repository (coming soon)